 |Proceeds of Crimes Act, 2007|

 Recent Legislative Changes

-Banking Services Act - The Banking Services Act was passed on 13 June 2014 and is to take effect on a date to be determined by the Minister of Finance.
+Banking Services Act - The Banking Services Act was passed during June 2014 and is to take effect on a date to be determined by the Minister of Finance.
 The legislation will serve to further strengthen oversight of the deposit-taking financial sector and achieve greater conformity with the Basel Core Principles.
 The legislation will also consolidate three deposit-taking statutes – The Banking Act, The Financial Institutions Act and The Bank of Jamaica (Building Societies) Regulations – into a single piece of legislation and eliminate existing inconsistencies and arbitrage situations.
 Other significant enhancements/ provisions to be incorporated in the Banking Services Act include:

 Credit Reporting Act - A credit reporting regime was introduced in Jamaica with the passage of the Credit Reporting Act 2010 and the Credit Reporting Regulations (2010) to ensure that credit reporting is done through reasonable procedures that meet the needs of commerce for credit information in a manner that is fair and equitable to the consumer, having regard to the confidentiality, accuracy, relevance and proper utilization of such information in accordance with the provisions of the Act.
 Two credit bureaus were licensed by the Minister of Finance and commenced operations during 2013.
 Under the Act, licensed deposit-taking institutions are eligible credit information providers to credit bureaus.

 Proceeds of Crimes Act – The Proceeds of Crimes Act (POCA) was passed by Parliament in March 2007 and came into effect on May 30, 2007.
 POCA is a wide-ranging legislation that targets benefits derived from the commission of any crime, and incorporates the concept of money laundering as well as introduces the principle of civil procedure.